From Geometry to Topology: Inverse Theorems for Distributed Persistence: Theoretical Results

 \subsection{Probabilistic Results}

-Porisms \ref{cor:coverclosure} and \ref{cor:densecover} tell us that we do not need to sample all ${|X| \choose k} + {|X| \choose k-1} + \cdots + {|X| \choose k-m-1}$ subsets $S \subseteq X$ of size $|S| \in \{k, \cdots, k-m-1\}$, so long as the collection $C$ of subsets considered satisfies appropriate cover and closure properties.
-The goal of this section is to give bounds on the probability that a randomly chosen collection of subsets of size $k$ has the covering property.
-The closure property can then be ensured by adding subsets of the appropriate cardinalities.
+Theorems \ref{thm:invstab} and \ref{thm:sparseinv} and Corollary \ref{cor:densecover} tell us that we do not need to consider all ${|X| \choose k} + {|X| \choose k-1} + \cdots + {|X| \choose k-m-1}$ subsets $S \subseteq X$ of size $|S| \in \{k, \cdots, k-m-1\}$, so long as the collection $\Gamma$ of subsets considered satisfies appropriate cover and closure properties.
+This still leaves the question of how to produce such a collection $\Gamma$ in practice.
+Of the two conditions, the covering property is the more flexible, as the closure property explicitly requires the full downward closure of the appropriate cardinalities.
+The aim of this section is to show that a relatively small collection of randomly chosen size-$k$ subsets are likely to satisfy the covering property, and hence generate a collection $\Gamma$ that is both covering and closed.
+We will assume that $Z=X$ in the language of Theorem \ref{thm:invstab}, i.e. that we are randomly sampling from the space we wish to cover.
+All proofs can be found in Appendix \ref{sec:probproof}.\\

+The following two propositions, with $p=2$, provide a lower bound on the probability that a random collection of $M$ subsets covers pairs in $X$.